Speaking of HealthTop 10 essentials for your winter adventureJanuary 09, 2023

 Speaking of HealthSoggy sheets, embarrassed kids: Tips for overcoming bed-wettingJanuary 03, 2023

 Speaking of HealthNeed motivation to tackle your New Year's resolutions?December 28, 2022

-Primary care is your first resource for health care in Mondovi, Wisconsin.
+Primary care is your first resource for health care in Chippewa Falls, Wisconsin.
 It encompasses health services to cover a range of prevention, wellness and treatment of common health conditions and illnesses.
-It also is where you go for checkups and routine medical appointments.
+It's also where you go for checkups and routine medical appointments.

 Health care professionals in primary care include physicians, nurse practitioners and physician assistants.
 They often maintain a long-term relationship with you to support and manage your ongoing care.

 Finding the right primary care provider is important, and it's the first step to take as a new patient.
 Having a primary care provider allows you to establish a trusting relationship with one person who gets to know you and your medical history, and who provides continuity of care for you and your family.

 - Advises you on preventive screenings at different stages throughout your life